 The Salzburg Institute Summer School.
 The Salzburg Institute is located in one of the most beautiful and significant cultural centers of the world, with a long musical heritage.
 The program offers students an opportunity for academic scholarship, artistic growth and spiritual reflection.
 Students are immersed in German Christian thought and culture through readings, seminars, discussion, concerts, local excursions and a four-day study trip to Vienna.
 This summer program is designed for students interested in music, visual arts, history, literature, German, philosophy, theatre, film studies, communication arts and biblical study.
 Students earn up to 8 undergraduate credits for the summer, and the program can be taken two summers.
 Courses are taught in German, except for German 101.
+With COR210 and 211, SAL201 or SAL202 fulfills core Aesthetic Sensibilities and Practice theme.

-Salzburg Honors Program: Exceptional students with a GPA of 3.5 or higher who plan to participate in two summers may develop and present an honors capstone project (thesis, recital or art showing).
+Salzburg Honors Program: Exceptional students with a GPA of 3.5 or higher for the first term at Salzburg and who plan to participate in two summers may develop and present an honors capstone project (thesis, recital or art showing).
+A cumulative/career GPA of 3.0 is also required.
 Upon successful completion students receive an Honors Certificate.